The PPR Initiative is funded under the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.

-A 15, 19 or 20 digits number assigned by the Municipal Property Assessment Corporation to an assessable property for identification purposes.
+A 15-, 19- or 20-digit number assigned by the Municipal Property Assessment Corporation to an assessable property for identification purposes.
 The Roll Number can be found on your Property Assessment Notice.

-The process of providing and capturing information, which is provided by Data Providers and captured by the Provincial Premises Registry, as part of the Registration process to identify all Agri-food Activities occurring on the Premises.
+The process of providing and capturing information, which is provided by Data Providers and captured by the Provincial Premises Registry Initiative, as part of the Registration process to identify all Agri-food Activities occurring on the Premises.

 Organized and comprehensive programs and activities taken to deal with actual or potential emergencies or disasters.
 Emergency Management has four components:

 A system that captures, stores, analyzes, manages, and presents spatial data.

 Latitude and longitude points on a map to determine a unique position, location or point on the Earth's surface.